s41r4j/DSA/Algorithms/Searching/Linear Search/Algorithm.md

 <br>

-1. **Input**: The linear search algorithm takes two inputs: the target element to be searched for and the collection of data in which the search will be performed.
+1. **Input**: The linear search algorithm takes two inputs, the target element to be searched for and the collection of data in which the search will be performed.

 2. **Start at the Beginning**: The search begins by setting the initial position to the first element of the data set.